CompositionalIT/storage-identity/readme.md

 ## Components
 * Web Application: An ASP .NET Core web application running in F# using the Saturn and Giraffe libraries.
-* Farmer Template: An F# script that creates all resources to Azure and deploys the application into it in a pre-configured state.
+* Farmer Template: An F# console application that creates and configures all Azure resources and deploys the application into them in a ready-to-run state.

 ## Instructions
 #### 1. Publish the web application to a local folder